h5p9sl/SkyFall/README.md

 ```
 If any errors occur, please make an issue!
 ### Ubuntu
-For Ubuntu users, you can install all of the dependancies with one command:
+For Ubuntu users, you can install all of the dependencies with one command:
 ```sh
 sudo apt install rustc git
 ```